celstark/camdac/README.md

 OK, a better answer.
 CamDAC is a project that lets you construct a device to give your audio system stand-alone, fully-customizable DSP processing for things like parametric EQ.
 It's based off of a Raspberry Pi running [CamillaDSP](https://github.com/HEnquist/camilladsp), a very efficient DSP processing utility.
 While it runs in software on Linux, macOS, and Windows (meaning you could just run it in software), CamDAC gives you a physical device with physical adjusters.
 A few use-modes:
 - Given that this is a Raspbery Pi, it can house our mount network-based music shares and you can have it directly stream from there with parametric EQ pushing audio out the RCA jacks or the headphone jack
 - Given that, you can run Shairplay and stream from your iPhone, iPad, etc. or any other Airplay device and have lossless streaming with parametric EQ
-- (soon) You can have USB input and USB output, turning this into an inline digital parametric EQ device
+- You can have USB input and USB output, turning this into an inline digital parametric EQ device.
+See *Gadget Mode* below.
 - Configure this to your heart's content.
 Got an EQ profile you overall like for your headphones or speakers, but feel, at times, you want a touch more bass or some more "air"?
 Have a mood or an album where you just want nothing to do with upper-bass?
 Assign these filters to the knobs and have this overlay on top of your existing EQ profile.
 - No seriously -- to your heart's content.
 Want a knob that simultaneously adds a low-shelf and a high-shelf filter at once (make me a V!)?
 Want one that adjusts the Q of a filter rather than it's amplitude?
 Heck, want to turn a knob that both adjusts that V shaped response while also adjusting the Q of the slopes and varies the amplitude of a notch centered on 3.14 kHz?
 Go for it.
 You're strange, sure, but go for it.